Welcome!

 In my doctoral (UBC) and post-doctoral (STANCE, Lund) work, I have studied the development of the modern state during the 19th and 20th centuries.
 I am currently working on a book manuscript on the role of national legislatures in the development of modern states in Europe and the Americas.

-As a research fellow of the Royal Academy of Letters based at Lund University, I lead a project on the “Deliberative Capacity of Democratic Systems”.
+I have a strong interest on the empirical study of deliberative democracy, especially from an institutionalist perspective.
+From 2018 to 2023, I led a project on the “Deliberative Capacity of Democratic Systems”.
 The project aims to (1) identify the institutional characteristics of public spheres among contemporary democracies, (2) explain historically this institutional variation, and (3) examine the effects of institutional differences on the quality of democracy and democratic attitudes.

 Recent publications

 Goenaga, Agustín, Oriol Sabaté and Jan Teorell.
 Forthcoming.
-“The State Does Not Live by Warfare Alone: War and Revenue in the Long Nineteenth Century in Europe and the Americas”, Review of International Organizations.
-Online First. https://doi.org/10.1007/s11558-022-09477-x
+“The State Does Not Live by Warfare Alone: War and Revenue in the Long Nineteenth Century in Europe and the Americas”, Review of International Organizations, 18, pp.393-418 .

 Goenaga, Agustín and Michael Hansen.
 2022.
 “Guy-Guessing Democracy: Gender and Item Non-Response Bias in Evaluations of Democratic Institutions,” Journal of Women, Politics, and Policy, 43 (4), pp. 499-513.